cert-manager/print-your-cert/README.md

 kubectl apply -f cluster_issuer.yaml
 ```

-Then, decrypt the root CA. The passphrase is available in the Venafi 1Password
+Then, decrypt the root CA. The passphrase is available in the Palo Alto Networks 1Password
 in the `cert-manager-team` vault.

 ```bash